Automattic/jetpack/readme.txt

 If you are not using legacy mode caching consider deleting the contents of the "Rejected User Agents" text box and allow search engines create supercache static files.

 Likewise, preload as many posts as you can and enable "Preload Mode".
 Garbage collection will still occur but it won't affect the preloaded files.
 If you don't care about sidebar widgets updating often set the preload interval to 2880 minutes (2 days) so all your posts aren't recached very often.
 When the preload occurs the cache files for the post being refreshed is deleted and then regenerated.
 Afterwards a garbage collection of all old files is performed to clean out stale cache files.
+With preloading on cached files will still be deleted when posts are made or edited or comments made.

 See the [WP Super Cache homepage](http://ocaoimh.ie/wp-super-cache/) for further information.
 [Developer documentation](http://ocaoimh.ie/wp-super-cache-developers/) is also available for those who need to interact with the cache or write plugins.